vswoo/psik-workshop-AL-GAP/README.md

 **Title :** From Atomistic to Coarse Grained: Active Learning Strategies for Gaussian Approximation Potential

 Link to the tutorial video can be found [here](https://youtu.be/yDDMNh2-fbk).
+The interactive notebook is availble from the [workshop webpage](https://www.mlip-workshop-2021.xyz/resources).

 ### Installation